Last fall, I had not one, but two, children with broken bones.

 Since last fall’s broken fibula and broken thumb were my 4th and 5th experiences with broken bones in my children, I had a better idea of what to do.
 But man, it’s still tough to know!
 Here are a few things I have learned along the way, and while I certainly hope we don’t have another broken bone, I will be even better prepared for it if we do.

 What To Do If You Suspect Your Child Has Broken a Bone

 1. Do not rush to the ER/Doctor’s office

 However, a lot of bone injuries aren’t the type of fractures that are obvious to see without an X-ray.
-Sophia’s fibula, Bria’s foot, and the two times Chloe had previously broken her wrist, were all buckle/greenstick type fractures.
-They hurt a lot, but it wasn’t obvious to me whether the bone was broken or not, so I didn’t rush to have them seen–instead I waited it out a little while.
+My youngest’s fibula, my oldest’s foot, and the two times my middle daughter had previously broken her wrist, were all buckle/greenstick type fractures.
+They hurt a lot, but it wasn’t obvious to me whether the bone was broken or not, so I didn’t rush to have them seen—instead I waited it out a little while.